-The cost of Incredi Brella is $19.99 plus $7.99 shipping.
-The special TV offer allows you to receive a second Incredi Brella by paying the extra shipping fee of $7.99 for a total price of $35.97.
+The cost of Incredi-Brella is $19.99 plus $7.99 shipping.
+The special TV offer allows you to receive a second Incredi-Brella by paying an extra fee of $7.99 for a total price of $35.97.

 Price is from As Seen on TV Commercial page: incredibrella.com

 This incredibly unique umbrella design comes into colors, blue, or maroon.

 It helps you against hail, rain, sleet, and snow.